” I want to reexamine my entire HeavyBid system. Where do I start? How do I know what’s important and what isn’t?”

 Estimating Success Manager

-For the past 30 years, Ray has held positions as an Estimator, Project Manager, or Chief Estimator for civil construction companies operating in Ohio, Virginia Beach, Virginia, Norwalk and Connecticut.
+For the past 30 years, Ray has held positions as an Estimator, Project Manager, or Chief Estimator for civil construction companies operating in Ohio, Virginia Beach, Virginia, and Norwalk, Connecticut.
 He has a heart of a teacher, and takes pride in listening well to others before offering advice.